 Autumn: September – November

-Hence the N. Hemisphere school year is divided into 3 terms (UK) or 2 semesters (US)
+The Northern Hemisphere school year is divided into 3 terms (UK and related countries) or 2 semesters (US).

-This starts in January and ends in March/ April (depending on Easters dates)
+- Term 2 – The Spring/ Lent term.
+Starts in January and ends in March/ April (depending on Easter).

 Winter: June - August